 If you do this right, you will be rejected on a regular basis.

-I have been applying for scholarship since my junior year of high school.
-I have applied to thousands of scholarships and in all my years of applying have won less than 15 separate awards.
+I have been applying for scholarships since my junior year of high school.
+I have applied for thousands of scholarships and in all my years of applying have won less than 15 separate awards.
 It paid off because I am now graduating debt-free, but I was rejected often and on a regular basis.

 Remember your sponsors!